The Quick Guide To

 A lower cost of living doesn’t mean cheap.
 Most people living in Mexico from the U.S. or Canada can agree that their expenses have decreased.
 All the while, their quality of life has remained the same or has gotten a nice upgrade.
 So why pay more for the same life?

-Most of the people I interview who have moved to Mexico mention how much their stress levels have gone down since moving to Mexico.
+Most of the people you see in my videos about living in Mexico mention how much their stress levels have gone down since moving to Mexico.
 Many have made positive lifestyle changes like walking more, eating healthier, socializing more, and learning to slow down.
-Because we all know stress is the major contributor to other diseases.
+Because we all know stress is a major contributor to other diseases.

 Mexico has a very laid-back culture, and Mexicans are genuinely friendly!
 In fact, in a survey done with 20,000 expat participants, Internations.org named Mexico #1 on Ease of Settling In.
 Imagine that, crossing the border as an immigrant and being welcomed with arms wide open.